2018/2019 Tuition: $22,850

 All required materials are due on February 8, 2018.
 Additional items required for the SSS online application:

 - An LWGMS Financial Aid Application Information Form found HERE.
-Please upload this form to your SSS account, and also submit one copy directly to the Financial Aid Team for our reference;
+Please upload this form to your SSS account, and also submit one copy directly to the Financial Aid Team for our reference (LWGMS's SSS code is 4651);

 Items must be submitted for all parents/guardians.